Climate change in Turkey: Water resources

-Producing one gram of beef requires 122 litres of water (compared to 29 litres for the same amount of protein from eggs and 19 litres from plants), but although climate change is causing droughts in Turkey, the production of newborn calves is subsidized.
+Producing beef in Turkey needs almost half as much again water as the global average, but although climate change is causing droughts in Turkey, feed for cattle is subsidized.

 Ecosystems

-In coastal areas, highly affected land types are permanent wetlands, croplands and grassland.
-Climate models predict that extreme weather events will increase in the Mediterranean.
+In coastal areas permanent wetlands, croplands and grassland are affected.
+Climate models predict that extreme weather events will increase in the Mediterranean Region.
 Glaciers in Turkey are retreating: the largest remaining are the glaciers on Mount Ararat and these are forecast to be gone by 2065, as they are melting much faster than mountain glaciers in many other parts of the world.
 Because the climate in the south is forecast to become hotter and drier it may be very difficult to keep the current southern forests in Turkey.
-In 2020 there were more forest fires than normal.
+In the Marmara and Mediterreanean regions wildfires are associated with the warming trend of the Eastern Mediterranean Basin.
 Soil erosion is forecast to increase.
-2020 had a hotter December than before, and trees bloomed in Istanbul, which is not normal.
 The rise in sea surface temperature is one of the causes of marine mucilage in the Sea of Marmara, and is expected to further change marine life in Turkish waters.
-The temperature of the Black Sea has increased by 2 degrees, and there are concerns of bears in the region not hibernating.
+The sea surface temperature of the Black Sea has increased by 2 degrees, and there are concerns of brown bears not hibernating.

 Impacts on people

 Economic impacts

-Floods in 2020 caused billions of lira (hundreds of millions of dollars) in damages.
-Environment Minister Murat Kurum estimated in 2021 that losses due to disasters caused by climate change would amount to billions of lira (hundreds of millions of dollars).
-Loss in Gross Domestic Product per person by 2100 is forecast in one study to be less than 1% if the concentration of GhG in the atmosphere is kept fairly low (Representative Concentration Pathway (RCP) 2.6) but almost 8% for severe global warming (RCP 8.5).
+Although climate related economic losses are much lower than in the EU they increased over the early 2020s.
+Environment Minister Murat Kurum estimated in 2021 that losses due to disasters, such as floods, caused by climate change would amount to billions of lira (hundreds of millions of dollars).
 The World Bank has estimated the cost and benefits of stopping net carbon emissions, but has suggested government do far more detailed planning.
-For companies which responded to the Carbon Disclosure Project in 2020 the main climate change risk to their businesses is carbon pricing, such as the European Union Carbon Border Adjustment Mechanism.
+For companies which responded to the Carbon Disclosure Project in 2022 the main climate change risk to their businesses is carbon pricing, such as the European Union Carbon Border Adjustment Mechanism.

+According to the United Nations Development Programme, decreasing rainfall is exacerbating the wide social and regional disparities within Turkey, and the gap between south-eastern provinces and the rest of the country is widening.
+There are over 3 million refugees of the Syrian Civil War in Turkey.
+But although severe droughts in Syria, such as those in 2007–2008 in the northeast, are made more likely by climate change in the Middle East, according to academics it is very unlikely that this was a cause of the Syrian civil war.